-Arrington will take charge of the Office of Research, Commercialization & Federal Relations and expand the responsibilities of the office.
+Arrington will take charge of the Office of Research and Commercialization and expand

 In addition to bringing the universities’ technology and innovations to the marketplace, the office’s expanded duties will include helping secure public and private research funding through federal and corporate relations.
-Each component institution’s Vice President for Research will continue to report directly to their respective Presidents.
+Each component institution’s vice president for research will continue to report directly to their respective presidents.

 “Research and technology commercialization play an important role, not only in enhancing the national reputation of our universities, but in advancing discovery, creating economic opportunity and improving our quality of life,” said Arrington.
 “I am excited to be a part of such a significant endeavor.”

 As chief of staff, Arrington spearheaded the TTU System strategic plan and its enrollment task force.
 Prior to joining the TTU System, Arrington compiled an extensive background in executive leadership at both the state and federal levels.
 He served in the Governor’s Office from 1996-2000 before moving to the White House in 2001 as special assistant to the president and associate director of presidential personnel.
 He would later serve as chief of staff for the FDIC and deputy federal coordinator for the Office of Federal Coordinator for Gulf Coast Rebuilding.

 Arrington earned his bachelor’s degree in political science in 1994 and master’s degree in public administration in 1997 from Texas Tech University.
 In 2004, he earned a certificate of international business management from the McDonough School of Business at Georgetown University.
 He and his wife, Anne, have one son, Nathan.